joelst/M365Automation/README.md

 ## Scripts

-TheI'm building a list of applications to package and then adjusting the core script to eventually build a pipeline that will publish all applications in the factory.
+I'm building a list of applications to package and then adjusting the core script to eventually build a pipeline that will publish all applications in the factory.
 For now there is a script for each application with a `Update-AllPackages.ps1` script to run all of the scripts.

 I have only started on the Windows packages and have a need for a similar solution for macOS packages.